Alzheimer’s Care Service

 We fully understand all the challenges of caring for an Alzheimer’s patient.
 Although there is currently no cure for Alzheimer’s disease, specialist care can provide people with dignity and a high quality of life.

-The care provided will be tailored to your loved one’s current abilities and symptoms, and adapted as the disease progresses and skills change.
+The private care provided will be tailored to your loved one’s current abilities and symptoms, and adapted as the disease progresses and skills change.
 Arranging care at home will also enable your loved one to stay in familiar surroundings, helping them to feel safe and loved, even when faced with memory loss and diminished capacity.

 Professional carers on our platform, specialised in caring for Alzheimer’s, can help in the following ways: